melbcc/QR-Code-Reader/doc/setup.md

 Add to `/etc/sudoers`

 ```
+pi ALL=(ALL) NOPASSWD: /sbin/poweroff
-pi ALL=(ALL) NOPASSWD:/sbin/poweroff
+pi ALL=(ALL) NOPASSWD: /sbin/reboot
 ```

-This will enable the `pi` user to turn off the raspberry pi by command.
+This will enable the `pi` user to turn off, and reboot the raspberry pi by command-line without the need to enter a password.

 ## CRON